IT Support Automation Examples: 20 Ranked by Operational Impact

 What it does: Applies consistent category and sub-category tags to tickets based on content, replacing manual tagging by agents.

 Why it matters: Inconsistent manual tagging produces unreliable reporting.
-When tags are AI-applied consistently, contact reason analysis becomes reliable enough to drive self-service investment and problem management decisions.
+When tags are applied consistently, contact reason analysis becomes reliable enough to drive self-service investment and problem management decisions.

 Precondition: Tag taxonomy must be defined and approved before auto-tagging is activated.
 Tagging into an inconsistent taxonomy produces consistent inconsistency.